Actionable guide to SEO in 2017

 No quick results, no easy SEO

-With its latest iterations of Panda & Penguin and the penalties Google dished out to link networks, the search engine widened its net for spam — and became even better at detecting sites with unengaging content or unnatural link patters.
+With enhancements in Panda, Penguin and artificial intelligence Google widened its net for spam ‐ and became even better at detecting sites with unengaging content or unnatural link patters.

 Traffic stays on Google increasingly